Caro Howell, Director

 Lord Russell of Liverpool

 Simon Russell spent 25 years as a partner at Spencer Stuart, an international executive search and leadership consulting firm.
-A hereditary peer, he entered the Lords on the cross-benches in 1982, leaving after the 1999 House of Lords Act, returning in 2014 as one of the 90 elected hereditary peers.
-He sits on the EU Internal Market Sub-Committee and is the cross-bench representative to the Parliamentary Assembly of the Council of Europe, the continent’s leading human rights organisation.
-He is an officer of the APPG for Adoption and Permanence.
-He is a Governor of the children’s charity, Coram, having been a trustee from 2009-2018, and was the chair of Life Education Centres which he merged into Coram, from 1994-2018.
+He entered the Lords on the cross-benches in 1982, leaving after the 1999 House of Lords Act, returning in 2014 as one of the 90 elected hereditary peers.
+He is a Deputy Speaker and is the cross-bench representative to the Parliamentary Assembly of the Council of Europe, the continent’s leading human rights organisation.
+He is an officer of the APPG for Adoption and Permanence and of the APPG from Conception to Age Two.
+He is a Governor of the children’s charity, Coram, having been a trustee from 2009-2018, and was the chair of Life Education Centres which merged into Coram, from 1994-2018.
 He is a Patron of the Cavell Nurses’ Trust.
 He read history at Trinity College, Cambridge 1978-81 and business administration at INSEAD, Fontainebleau 1981-82.

 Lemn Sissay OBE